adi-varshney/100DaysOfLeetCode/October 2025/Week 2/10-6-2025/notes.md

 # Problem 202.
 Happy Number - Notes

 ## Problem Understanding
-- A number is happy if repeatedly replacing it with the sum of squares of its digits eventually reaches 1
+- **Summary:** A number is happy if repeatedly replacing it with the sum of squares of its digits eventually reaches 1
-- If the process never reaches 1 the sequence enters a cycle that excludes 1
+- **Input:** If the process never reaches 1 the sequence enters a cycle that excludes 1
-- Return true if n is happy and false otherwise
+- **Output:** Return true if n is happy and false otherwise

 ## Approach
 ### Initial Thoughts